elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-leading-coefficient-influence-the-direction-in-which-a-parabola-opens.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The leading coefficient in a quadratic function influences the direction in which the parabola opens (upwards or downwards) and affects its width.
+    The leading coefficient in a quadratic function determines whether the parabola opens upwards or downwards and influences the width of the parabola.
   page_keywords: >-
-    leading coefficient, parabola, opens upwards, opens downwards, quadratic function, vertex, minimum point, maximum point, width of parabola
+    leading coefficient, parabola, opens upwards, opens downwards, quadratic function, maximum point, minimum point, vertex, width of parabola, absolute value, steepness, orientation
 author: QuickTakes
 question: >-
     How does the leading coefficient influence the direction in which a parabola opens?